OzymandiasTheGreat/emoji-keyboard/README.md

 Voila!
 You can use your Angular + Electron app in a local development environment with hot reload !

 The application code is managed by `main.ts`.
-In this sample, the app runs with a simple Electron window and "Developer Tools" is open.
+In this sample, the app runs with a simple Angular App (http://localhost:4200) and an Electron window.
 The Angular component contains an example of Electron and NodeJS native lib import.
-See [Use NodeJS Native libraries](#use-nodejs-native-libraries) charpter if you want to import other native libraries in your project.
-You can desactivate "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.ts`.
+You can disable "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.ts`.

 ## Included Commands